Ministry-of-CBT/Project-CBT/README.md

 ALL THE OSTS USED HAVE IT'S OWN SECTION..
 ------
 Notes:
-- AN INDEV RELEASE HAS BEEN MADE!
-DO NOT USE IT FOR ACTUAL GAMEPLAY.
 - ALSO IN THE FUTURE SECURITY.MD WILL BE USED TO DENOTE FULL RELEASES SO YEAH
 - A WORK IN PROGRESS OFFICIAL WIKI HAS BEEN MADE, IN THE FUTURE IT WILL BE USED TO DOCUMENT GUIDES.
 - ALSO yeah there's the Project-CBT discussion in github, so all other topics go there.